CremaschiLab/KDA_RD-pipeline/README.md

 The command line: python Solver.py solve-method=X data-file=Y Z <br />
 Example: python Solver.py solve-method=MSSP data-file=modeldata.dat min_solve

-X: solving methods options <br />
+X: speficies the approach that is used to solve the problem.
+Option MSSP generates the determinisitic equivalent of the multistage stochastic programming (MMSP) model and solves it using CPLEX.
+Option KDA uses the knapsack-problem based decomposition approach to solve the problem. <br />
 * Option 1: MSSP<br />
 * Option 2: KDA

-Y: test data file options, which is included in the Problem Files in this repository <br />
+Y: specifies the test data file, which is included in the Problem Files in this repository.
+The test data files include the parameter values of instances that were solved. <br />
 * Option 1: modeldata.data <br />
 * Option 2: modeldata3.data <br />
 * Option 3: modeldata4.data <br />